Rixant/JavaAssignments/README.md

-### This repository is the collection of all the java assignments for Progragramming course
+### This repository is the collection of all the simple java programs